-This four-day course is offered in March of Year One before the Genes to Society - Nervous System and Special Senses section.
-The goals of the course are to introduce students to the principles of disaster medicine by focusing on natural disasters and disasters due to acts of terrorism, and using hands-on activities and tabletop exercises to reinforce knowledge gained.
+This four-day course is offered in March of Year One before the Organ Systems Foundations of Medicine (OSFM) - Nervous System and Special Senses section (NSS).
+The goals of the course are to introduce students to the principles of disaster medicine by focusing on natural disasters and disasters due to acts of terrorism and using hands-on activities and tabletop exercises to reinforce knowledge gained.
 Course includes faculty from the Department of Emergency Medicine and the Johns Hopkins Office of Critical Event Preparedness and Response (CEPAR).
 Following introductory lectures, students participate in hospital-based scenarios, regional disaster scenarios and disaster deployment scenarios.

 After participating in this course, medical students will be able to:

 - Explain the fundamentals of disaster medicine and the role of the physician in preparedness.